 We also facilitate the Pro Bono Service Recognition Policy that recognizes law students who render 100 hours or more of pro bono service prior to graduation.
 Learn more.

 About Our Organization

 PBLA is an organization dedicated to giving legal assistance to the local community.
-Through each of its five programs, PBLA helps bring legal help to those who would otherwise be lost in the legal system or who might not be able to afford competent counsel.
+Through each of its seven programs, PBLA helps bring legal help to those who would otherwise be lost in the legal system or who might not be able to afford competent counsel.
 In addition, PBLA provides programs that are not specifically law-oriented for those who want to help in the local community.
 We also help publicize other public service opportunities throughout the school year.

 Become a Volunteer

 The easiest way to become a volunteer with a PBLA clinic is to attend a club meeting and sign up!
 Otherwise, e-mail the chair of the clinic you're interested in for more information.
 Each clinic has its own schedule and operates independently.
 All clinics require a schedule commitment, but for many clinics this may be just a few hours per week or just a few days per semester.

 The contact information for each clinic chair is available on the Contact Information page.